pearcej/complex/_sources/SelfOrganizedCriticality/TheSoundOfSand.rst

 The parameter ``fs`` is the “sampling frequency”, which is the number of data points in the signal per unit of time.
 By setting ``fs=nperseg``, we get a range of frequencies from ``0`` to ``nperseg/2``.
 This range is convenient, but because the units of time in the model are arbitrary, it doesn’t mean much.

-The return values, ``freqs`` and ``powers``, are NumPy arrays containing the frequencies of the components and their corresponding powers, which we can plot. :ref:`Figure 9.6 <power_spec>` shows the result.
+The return values, ``freqs`` and ``powers``, are NumPy arrays containing the frequencies of the components and their corresponding powers, which we can plot. :ref:`Figure 10.6 <SOC_FIG_6>` shows the result.

-.. _power_spec:
+.. _SOC_FIG_6:

 .. figure:: Figures/figure_9.6.png
     :align: center
-    :alt: "Figure Figure 9.6: Power spectrum of the number of toppled cells over time, log-log scale."
+    :alt: "Figure Figure 10.6: Power spectrum of the number of toppled cells over time, log-log scale."

-    Figure 9.6: Power spectrum of the number of toppled cells over time, log-log scale.
+    Figure 10.6: Power spectrum of the number of toppled cells over time, log-log scale.

 For frequencies between 10 and 1000 (in arbitrary units), the spectrum falls on a straight line, which is what we expect for pink or red noise.